-Our Junior Secondary team is made up of the staff members who work closely with students during their transition, and follow the cohort through their journey as a Junior Secondary student.
-This team includes:
+Our Junior Secondary team is made up of staff members who work closely with students during their transition.
+Our Year 7 Deputy Principal is dedicated to the Year 7 cohort only.
+From Year 8, the year level team will follow the cohort through their journey schooling journey.

 Through the implementation of house groups, staff help to create a strong sense of belonging for their students through developing relationships with a specific group of students that continues from Year 7 through to Year 12.

 Core teaching teams are established where teachers may be paired to two core areas such as Math and Science or English and SOSE; thus reducing the number of teachers for each student.

 A designated physical space has been established called the Junior Secondary Precinct, which helps students feel safe and have a sense of belonging.

 A clear identity for our Junior Secondary students has been created through the new look Junior Secondary uniform that helps to visually separate our Junior Secondary students to the Senior Secondary students.

 In the Junior Secondary school, The Art and Science of Teaching pedagogy is implemented as it provides teaching strategies that are evidence-based and suited to adolescents.

 With staff practicing the Art and Science of Teaching in their classrooms, we have a consistent approach when it comes to establishing routines, following rules and procedures.

 Teachers also create learning environments that reflect our school values: